|Degrees:||MSW, International and Community Development Specialization (University of Calgary), BSW (King’s University College at Western University)|

 Why I Chose Carleton:

 Carleton University’s doctoral program in Social Work aligns with my interest and values in human rights, along with my critical approach when working towards social change.
-In addition to its structural approach, Carleton offers a specialization in Political Economy, which provided me with the knowledge analyze the social, economic, and political simultaneously, as well as a chance to meet other faculty, and colleagues.
+In addition to its structural approach, Carleton offers a specialization in Political Economy, which provided me with the knowledge to analyze the social, economic, and political simultaneously, as well as a chance to meet other faculty, and colleagues.

 As a social worker committed to improving insecure working conditions for care workers in the social work and social services work sector, the research I am involved in explores gender, work and labour.
-Under the supervision of Dr. Susan Braedley, my thesis research draws on feminist political economy to investigate social service worker’s experiences during COVID-19.
+Under the supervision of Dr. Susan Braedley, my thesis research draws on the feminist political economy to investigate the social service worker’s experiences during COVID-19.